apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * Various aspects of Mysteriouslier: Horror at Scryer's Crypt could probably be sped up (like the cube animations and such) but it's been mostly left alone apart from the initial door-opening animation.
+* The sequence of meeting Timothy for the first time in Spendopticon could probably be improved in various ways, but it got complex enough that I didn't bother, in the end.
+* Likewise, various aspects of the Digby Vermouth quests in Spendopticon could use a kick, but apart from improving his walk/run speed, they were left alone.
 * The cocking animation on the third catapult in Castle Crimson has been left alone, for boring technical reasons.
 * The egg-incubation timer in A Good Egg has been left alone; it's already